2015 Toronto Outdoor Art Fair by Erich DeLeeuw

 The fair takes place rain or shine.
 Make sure that you keep an eye on the weather forecast and prepare yourself accordingly.

-The images you submit in your application should be representative of the work you intend to show at the exhibition.
-The expectation is that you should only be exhibiting works relevant to the category you are applying in (i.e. if your 3D Works application was accepted, you cannot sell paintings at the exhibition.)
+The images you submit in your application should be representative of the work you intend to show at the fair.
+The expectation is that you should only be exhibiting works relevant to the category you are applying in (i.e. if your 3D Works application was accepted, you cannot sell paintings at the fair.)

-Only original works of art are accepted into the exhibition, all works must be hand-made by the artist and general merchandise is not allowed.
-For more information please see the Reproduction Policy, each artist has signed and agreed to it as part of their participation in the fair.
+Only original works of art are accepted into the fair, all works must be hand-made by the artist and general merchandise is not allowed.
 Please make sure you review our Reproduction Policy thoroughly as no exceptions will be made on site.
+Each artist has signed and agreed to it as part of their participation in the fair.

 You can fix this issue by logging in to the artist dashboard and updating your public info.
 Make sure you place your entire website URL in the Artist Website information option (including "https://").